JeffDeCola/my-cheat-sheets/other/science/physical-science/physics-cheat-sheet/README.tex.md

 ### IMPORTANT DISCOVERIES IN PHYSICS

-* Nicholas Copernicus - discovered that the Earth rotates around the Sun.
+* Nicholas Copernicus - Discovered that the Earth rotates around the Sun.
-* Galileo - demonstrated that heavy objects do not fall faster than lighter ones in his famous Leaning Tower of Pisa experiment.
+* Galileo - Demonstrated that heavy objects do not fall faster than lighter ones in his famous Leaning Tower of Pisa experiment.
-* Isaac Newton - published the three laws of motion and explained how gravity works.
+* Isaac Newton - Published the three laws of motion and explained how gravity works.
-* John Dalton - described the atom and the atomic theory of matter.
+* John Dalton - Described the atom and the atomic theory of matter.
-* Albert Einstein - published the theory of relativity.
+* Albert Einstein - Published the theory of relativity.
-* Max Planck - described quantum theory.
+* Max Planck - Described quantum theory.

 ## UNITS AND PHYSICAL QUANTITIES